Mr-Jerry-Haxor/Raspberry-pi-Bluetooth-and-wifi-Connectivity/README.md

 [Install]
 WantedBy=bluetooth.target
 ```
-# save it and exit :  Ctrl + x and Y
+Once you've added details, save and close the file by pressing CTRL + X, then Y to confirm the changes, and Enter to exit.

 # create another fiele